 In 2014, Judy was inducted into the Graeme Bell Hall of Fame at the Bell Awards, a most deserving accolade after such a stellar career.

 On December 7th, 2017, Judy was awarded an Honorary Doctorate from the University of Sydney.
+Then in 2018, Melbourne University presented Judy with the Sir Bernard Heinze Memorial Award for outstanding contribution to Music.

 Currently, Judy is still teaching at the Sydney Conservatorium, and composes and arranges for various ensembles, most notably Judy Bailey's Jazz Connection.
 She is also the proud patron of the Big Band Blast festival in Port Macquarie, NSW, directed by John Morrison and Jacki Cooper.